Explained: Extreme cold in Argentina’s Patagonia region – DW – 07/22/2024

 But the researcher said the cold wave could have a small positive impact at a more local level.

-Patagonia's icefields cover more than 10,000 km² on the border between Chile and Argentina.
+Patagonia's icefields cover more than 10,000 square kilometers (3861 square miles) on the border between Chile and Argentina.
 They "lose on average between 10 billion and 15 billion tons of ice every year.
 Although recent cold spells will not change this trend, they may at least make this year's balance less negative," said Cordero.

 Is climate change behind the extreme cold?